 New posts can be found in The Stanford Daily and on our blog, every two weeks!

 Understanding what’s happening in space policy means following space news.
 In order to help spread the discussion of space policy, the policy team hosts a weekly podcast.
 This Week in Space features discussions of relevant news stories and issues in space policy.
 Any policy team member is welcome to become a podcast contributor.
-Be sure to check us out on iTunes, Spotify, and most other podcast platforms.
+Be sure to check us out on Apple Podcasts, Spotify, and most other podcast platforms.